Optimal parameter estimation for linear SPDEs from multiple measurements: Additional proofs

-\paragraph*{Acknowledgement.} The research of AT and MW has been partially funded by the Deutsche Forschungsgemeinschaft (DFG)- Project-ID 318763901 - SFB1294.
+\paragraph*{Acknowledgements} We are grateful for the helpful comments from three anonymous referees.
+The research of AT and MW has been partially funded by the Deutsche Forschungsgemeinschaft (DFG)- Project-ID 318763901 - SFB1294.
 AT further acknowledges financial support of Carlsberg Foundation Young Researcher Fellowship grant CF20-0604.
 RA gratefully acknowledges support by the European Research Council, ERC grant agreement 647812 (UQMSI).